planetsizecpu/planetsizecpu/README.md

 I'm coding since 1986 but I still enjoy giving birth to new ideas.

 Now using [Red-Lang](https://www.red-lang.org/p/download.html).
-We are fighting against software complexity, will you join us?
+We fight against software complexity, will you join us?

 💬 Ask me about Red-Lang if you are interested.